 - Prepare explanations for any missing information.

-- Hire a professional tax attorney to guide you through the process.
+- Hire a professional tax professional to guide you through the process.

 Best Practices to Avoid Future Audit Issues